 - Braces, boots, or a sling may be applied

 - A driver is required for most procedures (please do not drive for 24 hrs after anesthesia)

 - You must be watched by another person for 24 hours if you were under anesthesia

-- Your surgeon will provide specific instructions for care while recovering at home, and present them to you at time of discharge
+- Your physician will provide specific instructions for care while recovering at home, and present them to you at time of discharge

-- In the event of any difficulty, please call your surgeon
+- In the event of any difficulty, please call your physician

 - In the event of an emergency, please call 911